 On a different night, I ate at D.C.’s famous, high-concept Afghan restaurant, Bistro Arachosia.
-The excessive-concept first-rate includes now not best the scrumptious food; however, the beverages.
-In specific, the manner the beverages are named.
-If you need a mix of rye and apple brandy, you may inform the waiter, “I have died to myself, and I live for you,” as the thirteenth-century Persian poet Rumi wrote.
-If you have a hankering for rye, dry vermouth, and maraschino liqueur, you can name out, “I’ve disappeared from myself and my attributes.
+The excessive-concept first-rate includes the delicious food but also the beverages.
+Specifically, how the drinks are named; if you need a mix of rye and apple brandy, you may inform the waiter, “I have died to myself, and I live for you,” as the thirteenth-century Persian poet Rumi wrote.
+If you dreamed of rye, dry vermouth, and maraschino liqueur, you could say, “I’ve disappeared from myself and my attributes.

-How did we get right here, in which drinks have elaborate and preposterous names?
-Because, even though Arachosia may have the best bar where Rumi traces specify the liquids, the eating place is infrequently alone in overdoing it with the cocktail-naming conventions.
-200 years in the past, one would possibly normally have ordered a drink named for its alcoholic effect, consisting of a “phlegm-cutter” or a “fog driver.
+How did we get here, in which drinks have elaborate and preposterous names?
+Even though Arachosia may have the best bar where Rumi traces specify the liquids, the eating place is infrequently alone in overdoing it with the cocktail-naming conventions.
+Two hundred years in the past, one would possibly normally have ordered a drink named for its alcoholic effect, consisting of a “phlegm-cutter” or a “fog driver.

 There were also “slings,” “flips,” and a newfangled concoction known as the cocktail, which becomes, at its earliest, only a sling with bitters.
-By 1867, Mark Twain turned into Paris, seeking out a right drink.
+By 1867, Mark Twain became Paris, seeking the right drink.
 He changed into outraged French bars who didn’t recognize a way to make champagne cocktails, sherry cobblers, and brandy smashes.
-Twain rails on the barman who’s clueless as to the composition of “a Santa Cruz Punch, an Eye-Opener, a Stone-Fence, or an Earthquake.
+Twain rails on the barman who’s clueless about the composition of “a Santa Cruz Punch, an Eye-Opener, a Stone-Fence, or an Earthquake.

-By the cease of the 19th century, the Barnumesque age of advertising changed into complete swing.
-Publicists recognized the loose press one ought to get if the client’s call will be connected to a popular drink.
-So it became then, in 1899, Broadway singer Mayme Taylor was celebrated with a drink of scotch, ginger ale, and citrus, known as the Mamie Taylor.
+By the end of the 19th century, the Barnumesque age of advertising changed into complete swing.
+Publicists recognize the loose press one should get if the client’s call is connected to a popular drink.
+So it became then, in 1899, Broadway singer Mayme Taylor was celebrated with a glass of scotch, ginger ale, and citrus, known as the Mamie Taylor.
 Mayme is forgotten; Mamie isn’t.

 There was a Caruso cocktail, made — most wrongheaded cocktail books notwithstanding — with cognac, candy vermouth, and Benedictine; a Mary Pickford, made of rum, pineapple juice, grenadine, and maraschino liqueur; a Ginger Rogers, which is a martini spiked with apricot brandy and lemon juice; and a Jack Dempsey, with gin, rum, lemon juice, and sugar.